AlexTS1980/COVID-Single-Shot-Model/README.md

 }
 ```

 Conceptually the model is similar to COVID-CT-Mask-Net, but there are a lot of new functionality, so I decided to create a new repository.
-Of the models presented in the paper, I uploaded the architecture and the weights for the one trained from scratch with two parallel branches (segmentation/classification).
+Of the models presented in the paper, I uploaded the architecture and the weights for the one trained from scratch with two parallel branches (segmentation + classification).

 # Single Shot Model: